micahmura21/music-jump/README.md

 + player.png - Set the image key to 'player'
 + wallHorizontal.png - Set the image key to 'ground'
 + wallVertical.png - Set the image key to 'obstacle'

+We need to also **anchor** these sprites to the screen.
+We will use the sprite method `anchor.setTo(X_POS, Y_POS)` for this.

+Your player should now be facing a gigantic obstacle.

+Lets configure the obstacle to not be so scary with the sprite method `scale.setTo(X_LENGTH, Y_LENGTH)`.
+The `X_LENGTH` and `Y_LENGTH` are from values 0, 1 with 1 being the original length.

 ##### Your code should look like this